nuageux/Obsidian-CS-Notes/Computer Science/Upper Division/CSE 105 - Theory of Computation/CSE 105 - Theory of Computation.md

-#Course #CSE
+#Course #CSE #Theoretical #Math
 Prerequisites: [[CSE 12 - Data Structures and Object-Oriented Design]], [[CSE 15L - Software Tools and Techniques]], [[CSE 20 - Discrete Mathematics]], [[CSE 21 - Mathematics for Algorithms and Systems]]

 Winter 2022
 Instructor: Prof. Shachar Lovett

-Course Description:
+#### Course Description:
 "An introduction to the mathematical theory of computability.
 Formal Languages.
 Finite automata and regular expressions.
 Push-down automata and context-free languages.
-Computable or recursive functions: Turing machines, the halting problem.
+Computable or recursive functions including Turing machines and the halting problem.
 Undecidability."

-### Big Questions:
+##### Big Questions:
 - What problems are computers capable of solving?
 - What resources are needed to solve a problem?
 - Are some problems harder than others?

-#### Course Content
+## Course Content
 **Regular Languages**
 [[Deterministic Finite Automata (DFA)]]
 [[Regular Expressions]]